nicol3ta/kinect-unity-workshop/README.md

 *	Create a new GameObject by clicking GameObject -> Create Empty
 *	Rename it to BodySourceManager
 *	Select it and add Body Source Management as component
 *	Create again a new GameObject by clicking GameObject -> Create Empty
 *	Rename it to Object1
 *	In Assets create a new folder and call it Script
-*	In this folder create a C# script and name it DetectJoints
+*	In this folder create a C# script and name it 'DetectJoints'
 *	Drag and drop it on Object1
 *	Now let’s create a particle system we will be able to move with our hand.
 Right click on Object1, create 3D Object, and give it a particle system
-*	Double click on the DetectJoints script will open Visual Studio
+*	Double click on the 'DetectJoints' script will open Visual Studio
-*	In the Visual Studio solution add the import statement: using.Windows.Kinect;
+*	In the Visual Studio solution add the import statement: `using.Windows.Kinect;`
-*	Asign the Body Source Manager game object that we just created to the script by adding a public variable and assigning the GameObject to Object1 in Unity. public GameObject BodySrcManager;
+*	Asign the Body Source Manager game object that we just created to the script by adding a public variable `public GameObject BodySrcManager;` and assigning the `GameObject` to `Object1` in Unity.
-*	Create a JointType enum to be able to select the joint you would like to track public JointType TrackedJoint;
+*	Create a `JointType` enum to enable selection of the joint you want to track `public JointType TrackedJoint;`
 *	Save the script and go back to Unity and select from the drop down menu of TrackedJoint the joint you want to track.
 For this example, I chose HandLeft.
-*	Add a private variable that takes care of the data that we get from the Body Source Manager component from the script. private BodySourceManager bodyManager;
+*	Add a private variable that takes care of the data that we get from the Body Source Manager component from the script.
+`private BodySourceManager bodyManager;`
 We assign it once and grab the data from there.
-We take care of that in the Start()-Method
+We take care of that in the `Start()`-Method

 ```c#
 // Use this for initialization